seanreed1111/sql-recipes/recipes.md

 duplicate_row_count FROM <your_table_here>)
 WHERE duplicate_row_count > 1)
 /
-Simply plug in the value for your table in place of the marker <your_table_here>, and the columns you wish to use to deterMINe duplication in place of equivalent column placeholders, and you’re in business!
+Simply plug in the value for your table in place of the marker <your_table_here>, and the columns you wish to use to determine duplication in place of equivalent column placeholders, and you’re in business!

 ---